Spich station

 Spich station is a railway junction in the district of Spich of the town of Troisdorf in the German state of North Rhine-Westphalia, on the Sieg Railway.
-It is served by the S12 and S13.
-Both lines operate at 20-minute intervals, so together they provide a 10-minute interval S-Bahn service to Cologne.
-It is also served by the S19 service between Düren and Au (Sieg), running hourly and substituting for one of the S13 services.
+It is served by line S12 of the Cologne S-Bahn.
+This operates between Troisdorf, Hennef (Sieg) or Au (Sieg) and Köln-Ehrenfeld or Horrem at 20-minute intervals.
+It is also served by the S19 service between Düren and Hennef or Au, at 20-minute intervals.
+These two services provide a service every 10 minutes between Troisdorf and Cologne.
 It is classified by Deutsche Bahn as a category 4 station.

 The Cologne–Frankfurt high-speed line also passes through Spich, but without stopping.